-A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF ROHNERT PARK APPROVING AND ADOPTING A MEMORANDUM OF AGREEMENT WITH THE SERVICE EMPLOYEES' INTERNATIONAL UNION, LOCAL 1021 (SEIU)
+A RESOLUTION OF THE CITY COUNCIL OF THE CITY OF ROHNERT PARK APPROVING AND ADOPTING A MEMORANDUM OF AGREEMENT WITH SERVICE EMPLOYEES INTERNATIONAL UNION, LOCAL 1021 (SEIU)

-WHEREAS, on April 10, 2012, the City Council approved a tentative labor agreement with the Service Employees' International Union, Local 1021 (SEIU), which had been ratified by the membership of SEIU; and
+WHEREAS, on July 9, 2013, the City Council approved a tentative labor agreement with the Service Employees International Union, Local 1021, which was ratified by the membership of SEIU on July 22, 2013; and

-WHEREAS, staff has prepared a final Memorandum of Agreement with SEIU in accordance with Cotmcil direction;
+WHEREAS, staff has prepared a final Memorandum of Agreement with SEIU in accordance with Council direction.

-NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Rohnert Park that it does hereby approve and adopt the Memorandum of Agreement for the Service Employees' International Union, Local 1021 (SEIU), which is attached hereto as Exhibit "A."
+NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Rohnert Park that it does hereby approve and adopt the Memorandum of Agreement for SEIU, which is attached hereto as Exhibit "A."